jeffaustin81/shoe_store/README.md

 ## Description

 _This application allows users to add stores and add the brands that the stores carry.
 User can also edit and delete stores, delete brands associated with a specific store.
-Delete function also available for brands alone.
 No edit functionality on brands._

 ## Setup